 The Hearing Loss Resource Specialist (HLRS) program is an integral part of East Texas Center for Independent Living (ETCIL’s) existing Deaf and Hard of Hearing services which are offered in the 23 county area known as HHSC Region 4.
 These counties - known as Upper East Texas - are Anderson, Bowie, Camp, Cass, Cherokee, Delta, Franklin, Gregg, Harrison, Henderson, Hopkins, Lamar, Marion, Morris, Panola, Rains, Red River, Rusk, Smith, Titus, Upshur, Van Zandt, and Wood.

 The purpose of the HLRS program is to assist people who struggle with hearing loss by identifying solutions and training them to be successful in employment or in vocational training.
 We do this through the use of assistive technology such as hearing aid, assisted listening devices and we provide information to help them understand what accommodations are and how to use them and how to better advocate for themselves in the workplace, home and beyond.
-The program focus on the communication and coping needs of people who are hard of hearing, late-deafened or oral deaf as well as to assist agencies and other providers in serving these consumers.
+The program focuses on the communication and coping needs of people who are hard of hearing, late-deafened or oral deaf as well as to assist agencies and other providers in serving these consumers.
 The program helps to raise hearing loss awareness and education on the consequences of hearing loss through presentations to various groups, employers and agencies.

 70% of the time and efforts of this program will specifically relate to vocational rehabilitation related activities targeting individuals between the ages of 16 and 70 who are still involved in employment.
 30% of the time and efforts of this program will be allocated to activities targeting early childhood, elementary aged children and senior citizens.